jamesallen0351/clustering-project/README.md

 ## Business Goals

-- Predict the value of single unit properties duirng May - August, 2017
+- Use clustering methods in order to create a model to predict error in the Zillow data
-- Identify states and counties of the properties and the distribution of tax rates
+- Erros shown as logerror in the zillow data and is defined as: log(zestimate0 - log(salesprice) = logerror
-- Presentation about findings to Zillow Data Science Team
+- Presentation notebook about findings to Zillow Data Science Team

 ## Deliverables